 For internationals who will be a resident for more than four months, the following methods are available:

 Those who have come to the Netherlands as a highly skilled migrant can arrange registration at IN Amsterdam and will receive a BSN during the appointment.
 EU citizens can also turn to IN Amsterdam for help with municipal registration.
-Why choose the streamlined services of IN Amsterdam?
+Find out more about reasons for choosing the streamlined services of IN Amsterdam.

 Internationals moving to the Netherlands can also register directly with the municipality in which they will be resident.
 When doing so, they will be assigned a BSN.